New vehicle taxes

 1. Congestion tax

-In consultation with local government, the department aforementioned that it'll assist with ‘the development of regulatory and policy frameworks’ for levying a congestion charge on vehicles entering central business hubs.
+In consultation with local government, the department mentioned that it'll assist with ‘the development of regulatory and policy frameworks’ for levying a congestion charge on vehicles entering central business hubs.

-In this case, international best practice with relevance congestion zone taxing are going to be taken into account, it said.
+It said that in this case, international best practices relevant to congestion zone taxing will be taken into account.

-“Congestion zone taxing, however, would require supporting infrastructure – park and rides, integrated eco-mobility transport facilities, likewise as bike and car share scheme development.”
+“Congestion zone taxing, however, would require supporting infrastructure – park and rides, integrated eco-mobility transport facilities, and bike and car share scheme development.”

 2. Environmental levy tax

-In consultation with stakeholders and also the National Treasury, the DoT plans to review this levels of the environmental levy on new motor vehicle co2 emissions and expand the tax to incorporate commercial vehicles to a lot of effectively influence energy potency and also the environmental performance of the country’s vehicle fleet.
+In consultation with stakeholders and the National Treasury, the DoT plans to review the levels of the environmental levy on new motor vehicle CO2 emissions and expand the tax to incorporate commercial vehicles to effectively influence energy potency and the environmental performance of the country’s vehicle fleet.

 3. Licensing system tax

-The DoT plans to develop a ‘regulatory regime’ in consultation with National Treasury for the annual taxing of vehicles supported their emissions through the yearly car licensing renewal system.
+The DoT plans to develop a ‘regulatory regime’ in consultation with the National Treasury to tax vehicles annually and support their emissions through the yearly car licensing renewal system.

-It added that it conjointly plans to ‘enhance the regulatory regime’ to incorporate a three-yearly check on vehicles that covers worthiness and exhaust emissions.
+It added that it plans to ‘enhance the regulatory regime’ by incorporating a three-yearly check on vehicles that covers worthiness and exhaust emissions.

-“The check certificate can be got to be produced every 3 years of automobile licensing renewal,” it said.
-“The check scores are going to be used to adjudicate a price relative to safety and emissions performance.”
+“The check certificate can be produced every 3 years of automobile licensing renewal,” it said.
+“The check scores will be used to adjudicate a price relative to safety and emissions performance.”

-The use of vehicle fuel economy norms and standards to label vehicles in terms of their fuel potency and emission standards can continue, the DoT aforementioned.
+The DoT aforementioned that the use of vehicle fuel economy norms and standards to label vehicles in terms of their fuel potency and emission standards can continue.

 “Baseline studies on the implementation of a lot of stringent fuel economy standards (such as euro V) ought to cause the adoption of applicable greener standards.”